wahahachan/fitted_scale/example/README.md

 ![simple demo](https://github.com/wahahachan/fitted_scale/blob/master/example/img/scale3.png?raw=true)
 Notice that if the above is implemented with `Transform.scale()`, two sides of the Flutter logo(yellow background) will be trimmed.

-## Last but not least...

-Please feel free to report any issues or suggest improvements [here](https://github.com/wahahachan/fitted_scale).